tytydraco/yessleep/out/My_Experience_Using_Cursed_Tinder_Part_2.md

 Its hideous attempt at a smile steadily returned and expanded.
 It began to affectionately coddle me, its clawed hands drawing faint lines of blood across my face as I felt it grope blindly at my cheeks and mouth, gurgling and drooling all over me as it did.

-I couldn’t stop thinking about how Esther had said it was like a baby, and how easily babies got upset, and what it could do to me if it got upset enough.
+I couldn’t stop thinking about how quickly it changed, how easily it had gotten upset, and what it might do to me if it got upset again.
 So I tolerated all of this, and I patted it and stroked its head, swallowing back the bile and vomit that repeatedly rose up into my throat and mouth.
 I cooed softly and told it what a wonderful creature it was in a voice I would have never expected to hear myself making.
-I did everything in my power to keep it from becoming upset again.
+I did everything in my power to keep it from becoming angry again.

 The next few hours were some of the longest hours in my life.
 Honestly, at a certain point, I began to sort of dissociate myself from what was going on.
 Like I was both witnessing and experiencing these events simultaneously.